The Power of Two Choices for Random Walks: Hitting and Cover Times in Expanders

 \subsection{The Max Choice and Min Choice Operations}

-In this section we introduce two operators which represents the effect of making optimal choices for a single step of the random walk, assuming that the effects of choice on future steps are already known, and prove a key inequality.
+In this section we introduce two operators which represent the effect of making optimal choices for a single step of the random walk, assuming that the effects of choice on future steps are already known, and prove inequalities relating them to power means.

 Define the max choice operator $\operatorname{MC}_2\colon [0,\infty)^m\to[0,\infty)$ as follows:

 For $p\in \mathbb R\setminus\{0\}$, the $p$-power mean $M_p$ of non-negative reals $x_1,\ldots,x_m$ is defined by We use a key lemma which could be be described as a multivariate anti-convexity inequality. \begin{lemma} For any $1\leq d\leq m$ and $x_1\ldots x_d \in [0,1]$ we have